cforcross/User-Authentication-Web-App/README.md

 ###### Project Dashboard
 ![GitHub Logo](/images/chowacross_2.PNG)

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+The above showcases the user dashboard after the given user has registerd and sign in, giving him/her the ability to Edit,and change passwords.And the sounds out.This takes then to the next page which gives them the ability to sign back into the application and if they can't remember their password,a password forgotten link is availalbe for them to then follow the steps inorde to reset their password

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Video demo](https://example.com)_

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/github_username/repo_name/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/cforcross/User-Authentication-Web-App/issues) for a list of proposed features (and known issues).